draptik/dotfiles/ideavim/README.md

 - Overview of available [IdeaVim Plugins](https://github.com/JetBrains/ideavim/wiki/IdeaVim-Plugins)
 - There seem to be more plugins available:
   - [CamelCasePlugin](https://github.com/netnexus/camelcaseplugin)
-- Some plugins are integrated in IdeaVim:
+- Some plugins are bundled with IdeaVim:
   - `commentary`
   - `surround`
+  - `highlightedyank`
+  - `nerdtree`
 - Other plugins must be installed using the JetBrains Marketplace:
   - `easymotion` (also requires `AceJump`)
   - `sneak`